junxit/us-congress-bills-111/metadata.md

 - 2010-01-13 — Introduced in House
 - 2010-01-13 — Referred to the House Committee on the Judiciary.
 - 2010-01-13 — Sponsor introductory remarks on measure.
 (CR E26)
+- 2010-01-20 — Considered under suspension of the rules. (consideration: CR H214-220)
+- 2010-01-20 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1010.
+- 2010-01-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-20 — Mr. Conyers moved to suspend the rules and agree to the resolution.
+- 2010-01-20 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H215)
+- 2010-01-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H215)